Cavalier (character)

-Cavalier is a fictional supervillain appearing in American comic books published by DC Comics.
+Cavalier (Mortimer Drake) is a supervillain appearing in American comic books published by DC Comics.

 Publication history

 The character first appeared in Detective Comics #81 (November 1943) and was created by Don Cameron and Bob Kane.

 Fictional character biography

 Mortimer Drake

 Mortimer Drake was a man of exotic and idiosyncratic taste.
 When he found himself unable to purchase more exotic valuables for his collection legally, he resorted to theft.
 Donning a costume resembling that of a Musketeer, he called himself the Cavalier.
 His course of actions ultimately brought him into conflict with Batman and Robin.
 His code of gallantry was important to him; in one story, he helps an old woman carry her groceries in the middle of making his escape.

 Drake matched wits against Batman and Robin several times, and escaped them in each encounter, but Batman was able to deduce the Cavalier's identity, leading to Drake's eventual imprisonment.

-In Batman Family #10, Batgirl and Batwoman teamed up to defeat Killer Moth and the Cavalier.
-Cavalier could not find a way around his code, which prevented hitting females, but after a self-examination he concludes "the devil with gallantry" and hit Batgirl with his fist.
+In Batman Family #10, Batgirl and Batwoman team up to defeat Killer Moth and the Cavalier.
+Cavalier is unable to find a way around his code, which prevents him from hitting females, but after a self-examination he concludes "the devil with gallantry" and punches Batgirl.

-Five issues later, in Batman Family #15, Killer Moth teamed up with Cavalier again and made a bet with him that he could find the way into the Batcave from Batgirl before the Cavalier could get the same knowledge from Robin.
-While Killer Moth was led to a fake cave, Cavalier was shown a large nest, which led the Cavalier to the conclusion that Robin was an alien bird lifeform.

-Before Crisis on Infinite Earths the Cavalier existed both on Earth-One and Earth-Two.
-The stories where he harmed women, something that neither the Earth-One nor Earth-Two versions of him would ever do, can be assigned to the alternate world of Earth-B, an alternate Earth that included stories that could not be considered canonical on Earth-One or Earth-Two.
-Later "Earth-B" would be formally divided into two separate Earths: Earth-Twelve and Earth-Thirty-Two.
+Before Crisis on Infinite Earths, the Cavalier existed both on Earth-One and Earth-Two.
+The stories where he harmed women, something that neither the Earth-One nor Earth-Two versions of him would ever do, take place in Earth-B, an alternate Earth that included stories that could not be considered canonical on Earth-One or Earth-Two.
+Later "Earth-B" would be divided into two separate Earths: Earth-Twelve and Earth-Thirty-Two.